iGEM-HUST-China/HUST-China-2025/wiki/model.md

 To comprehensively evaluate docking outcomes, we analyzed both global scores and underlying energetic contributions.

-Boxplot comparisons across all peptide–enzyme complexes revealed a clear hierarchy: the extended **TYWIRFSKL** consistently achieved the most favorable HADDOCK scores, the canonical **SKL** reproducibly ranked lowest, and **GGGSSKL** showed intermediate values.
+Boxplot comparisons across all peptide–enzyme complexes revealed a clear hierarchy: the extended **TYWIRFSKL** consistently achieved the most favorable HADDOCK scores, the canonical **SKL** reproducibly ranked lowest, and **GGGGSSKL** showed intermediate values.
 This ordering was robust across replicates and reflected a systematic advantage for the aromatic-rich extension.

 When HADDOCK scores were resolved for each enzyme partner (barplot analysis), the same pattern emerged: **TYWIRFSKL** outperformed **SKL** in nearly every case, often with large margins, whereas **GGGSSKL** tracked between the two.
 These results demonstrate that the effect is not restricted to a single target but represents a general enhancement of binding across the enzyme panel.